 Did You Know?

-The City of Pittsburgh has stated COP21 goals covering City government-owned facilities, fleet, and infrastructure by the year 2030.
+The City of Pittsburgh has stated the following goals for its city government-owned facilities, fleet, and infrastructure by the year 2030.
 They include:

 - 100% Renewable Energy Supply